biocore/qiime/doc/tutorials/tutorial.rst

 This utility will display a message indicating whether or not problems were found in the mapping file.
 A HTML file showing the location of errors and warnings will be generated in the output directory, and will also be written to the output to a log file.
 Errors will cause fatal problems with subsequent scripts and must be corrected before moving forward.
 Warnings will not cause fatal problems, but it is encouraged that you fix these problems as they are often indicative of typos in your mapping file, invalid characters, or other unintended errors that will impact downstream analysis.
 A :file:`corrected_mapping.txt` file will also be created in the output directory, which will have a copy of the mapping file with invalid characters replaced by underscores.

 Reverse primers can be specified in the mapping file, for removal during the demultiplexing step.
-This is not required, but it is STRONGLY recommended, as leaving in sequences following primers, such as sequencing adapters, can interfere with OTU picking and taxonomic assignments with RDP.
+This is not required, but it is STRONGLY recommended, as leaving in sequences following primers, such as sequencing adapters, can interfere with OTU picking and taxonomic assignment.

 An example mapping file with faux reverse primers specified, using the ReversePrimer field, is available here:  `reverse primer mapping file <../_static/Examples/File_Formats/Fasting_Map_reverse_primers.txt>`_.